thomasmdickinson/lab-soc-about/policy/terms.md

 For me, this is an experimental hobby project, and so I ask you to bear in mind that it may not work out perfectly or last for a very long time.
-It's possible that I will burn out, or not be able to justify the (currently small) expense at some point, and there will be no one to take over for me, so it'll shut down.
+It's possible that I will burn out, or not be able to justify the [expense](../paying.md) at some point, and there will be no one to take over for me, so it'll shut down.
 I could also just become completely unable to keep things going for health or, uh, death reasons.

 What I can promise is that I won't just get bored one day and pull the plug